CSCI-3349-F22/lab2/README.md

 * With Anaconda: Anaconda has a library manager within the Anaconda navigator that you can use to install these libraries.
 Alternatively, you can install them with the conda package manager from the command line, like so:

 ```conda install -c anaconda nltk```

 ```conda install -c conda-forge spacy```

 * Without Anaconda: You can just use pip, like so

 ```python3.9 -m pip install nltk```

 ```python3.9 -m pip install spacy```

 ### Part 2: Make sure you can launch jupyter notebook *within Python 3.9*.

 * With Anaconda: If you have Anaconda with Python 3.9, then you most likely have jupyter already.
 You can launch jupyter notebook in one of two ways.
-(1) Launch Anaconda Navigator, then click the Jupyter Notebook launch button. ~OR~ (2) If you installed Anaconda recently, its version of jupyter should be the one you can launch from a command line.
+(1) Launch Anaconda Navigator, then click the Jupyter Notebook launch button. **OR** (2) If you installed Anaconda recently, its version of jupyter should be the one you can launch from a command line.
 Open a terminal, and type ``which jupyter``.
 If the path it prints out includes the word "Anaconda" and "3.9" it in somewhere, you should also be able to launch jupyter notebook with Python 3.9 just by typing ```jupyter notebook``` at the command line.

-* With pip: If you installed Python 3.9 not using Anaconda, you might not have jupyter already, unless you installed yourself for something else.
+* Without Anaconda: If you installed Python 3.9 not using Anaconda, you might not have jupyter already, unless you installed yourself for something else.
 Open a terminal and type

 ```which jupyter```